Another rough outing for Darvish as Padres lose at Miami 9-3

 UP NEXT

-Padres: They went 5-4 on their trip, with one game suspended.
-After a day off Monday, they’ll start a two-game series Tuesday at home against Oakland.
+Padres: After a day off Monday, they’ll start a two-game series Tuesday at home against Oakland.

-Marlins: They’ll have a day off and then begin a two-game series in Baltimore on Tuesday.
+Marlins: They’ll have a day off and then begin a two-game series in Baltimore on Tuesday, with RHP Sandy Alcantara (5-9, 3.23) scheduled to start.
+Because of a stint on the bereavement list, Alcantara hasn’t pitched since July 16.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports